 Automobile travel is evolving fast.
-Transportation network companies (TNCs) like Lyft and Uber are already changing driving behavior and car ownership, and soon we'll be surfing the oncoming wave of autonomous vehicles (AVs).
-A growing...Read more
+Transportation network companies (TNCs) like Lyft and Uber are already changing ...Read more

 It can be expected that automated vehicles and human-driven vehicles will coexist in the transportation network for quite some time.
 In order to support various traffic control tasks it is critical to develop a reliable model to understand the real-time traffic patterns in this mixed environment.
 A new report from the National Institute for Transportation and Communities (NITC) contributes three new tools to help planners model freeway traffic with both connected automated vehicles (CAVs) and human-driven vehicles (HVs).

 The project was led by Xianfeng (Terry)...Read more

 Miss the webinar or want a look back?